 Tip 2: Choose a spot to write that inspires you

 Choose a spot to write that inspires you and you’ll naturally want to make time to be there because it makes you feel good.
 Personalise that place so it feels like you belong there.
 Make it inviting.
 If it’s a room at home and a desk, spruce it up with some nice decor, or pictures and sayings that mean something to you.
-Make sure it’s a room with a window so you can enjoy some natural light and fresh air while you write.
+Make sure it’s a room with a window so you can enjoy natural light and fresh air while you write.

 To stimulate your writer’s imagination you may like to take your writing out-and-about, like to your favourite cafe, or to the ocean, or into the woods.
-Being amongst people, bustling activity or in the beauty of nature may help you with the flow of ideas.
+Being among people, bustling activity or in the beauty of nature may help you with the flow of ideas.
 Feeling inspired by your surroundings will certainly make you want to find the time to write again.

 I write best at my dining table because it’s a room with a lovely view.
 During the day, I look at my garden, hear the birds and sense the beauty all around me.
 I also look at a beautiful painting across the room and photos of my family from special times.
 These get me centred and in the mood for writing, every day.
 I have also written in cafes, in parks, by the river and ocean.